gsakkis/gsakkis/README.md

 - **Test Integrity**: ensuring that "tests pass" remains a strong signal of confidence rather than security theater played by agents adding dummy mocks or rewriting failing tests to match broken behavior.

-- **Engineering Culture & Developer Experience**: tracking the cost of top-down AI adoption mandates for the people doing the work, because that's nobody's official problem yet.
+- **Engineering Culture & Developer Experience**: tracking the human cost of top-down AI adoption mandates for the people doing the work, because that's nobody's official problem yet.
 </details>